 - Update web pages if you make any changes to your prices, services, add or subtract products, or even add new team members.

 - Format images to be sure they are of the highest quality.

-- Update copyright date to ensure it?s current.
-An out-of-date copyright on your website could cause visitors to think you?re out of business.
+- Update copyright date to ensure it’s current.
+Out-of-date copyright on your website could cause visitors to think you’re out of business.

 - Add the latest news about your business.
-Do you have a ?latest news? section on your website?
+Do you have the latest news in the section on your website?
 If you do, your virtual assistant can keep this section updated for you with current news about your business.
-There?s nothing quite as bad as having news that?s six months old on your ?latest news? page.
+There’s nothing quite as bad as having news that’s six months old on your latest news page.